knative/docs/docs/eventing/samples/kafka/channel/README.md

 ## Creating an Apache Kafka channel using the default channel configuration

-1. Now that `KafkaChannel` is set as the default channel configuration, you can use the `channels.messaging.knative.dev` CRD to create a new Apache Kafka channel, using the generic `Channel`:
+1. Now that `KafkaChannel` is set as the default channel configuration, use the `channels.messaging.knative.dev` CRD to create a new Apache Kafka channel, using the generic `Channel`:
 ```
 cat <<-EOF | kubectl apply -f -
 ---